davidtranhq/davidtranhq.github.io/_posts/2022-05-23-restricted-boltzmann-machines.md

 katex: True
 ---

-A **restricted Boltzmann machine** is an unsupervised model.
-It is an undirected graphical model with two layers: one layer of visible binary variables $\bm v$ and one layer of latent binary variables $\bm h$.
+The **restricted Boltzmann machine** is an undirected graphical model with two layers: one layer of visible binary variables $\bm v$ and one layer of latent binary variables $\bm h$.
 Intralayer connections are forbidden, forming a bipartite graph structure.

 ![RBM Drawing](/assets/img/restricted-boltzmann-machines/rbm_drawing.png)